 How Can I Access My Site When It Shows a Critical Error?

-SSH access offers command-line control for advanced users.
-Contact your hosting provider to enable SSH if it’s not already active.
-You can execute powerful commands to troubleshoot errors faster than through FTP.
+SSH access offers faster command-line control for advanced users.
+Contact your hosting provider to enable SSH if it's not already active.
+Your hosting control panel also contains built-in file managers that work even when WordPress itself is broken.

 What Steps Fix Plugin-Related Critical Errors?